clemenceroumy/croumy-blog/README.md

 ## Dev instructions

-- Create a `.env` file at the root of the project and add the variables defined and used in `config/index.ts`
+- Create a `.env` file at the root of the project and add the variables defined and used in `nuxt.config.ts`
-- Use npm as package manager (at least not pnpm, as there is issues with pnpm x Gridsome)